-What can we do to change the fact that access to education depends on race and wealth?
+Why is it that access to education depends on race and wealth?

 Students studying opportunity gap in GCC 3026